2017 Big Sky Conference men's basketball tournament: NCAA tournament

-The Fighting Hawks received the automatic bid to the NCAA tournament; no other Big Sky members were invited to the tournament or the NIT.
+The Fighting Hawks received the automatic bid to the NCAA tournament for the very first time; no other Big Sky members were invited to the tournament or the NIT.
 North Dakota was seeded fifteenth in the West regional and lost 100–82 to Arizona in the first round in Salt Lake City.
 It was the eleventh consecutive year that the Big Sky representative lost in the first round.